Faculty of Theology of the Evangelical Baptist Union of Spain

 The Faculty of Theology of the Evangelical Baptist Union of Spain (Facultad de Teología de la Unión Evangélica Bautista de España), also known as the Theological Seminary of UEBE (Seminario Teológico UEBE), is an accredited theological Institute offering graduate and undergraduate degrees in theology.
-It is affiliated with the Union of Evangelical Baptists of Spain.
+It is affiliated with the Baptist Evangelical Union of Spain.
 The seminary campus is located in Alcobendas in the Comunidad de Madrid, Spain.